Channelside

 IMPLEMENTATION AND DELIVERY

-• Issue Civic/Cultural RFPs in collaboration with the BPDA and the Mayor’s Office of Arts and Culture
+• Collaborate with the BPDA and Mayor’s Office of Arts and Culture (MOAC) to issue Civic/Cultural RFPs.

-• RFPs to include goals for the space to provide a vibrant year-round public destination for a diverse demographic
+• Ensure RFPs establish clear goals for creating a vibrant, year-round public destination that serves a diverse demographic.

 AFFORDABLE + EQUITABLE COMMERCIAL OPPORTUNITIES

-• Provide affordable commercial opportunities for local small businesses, women owned businesses and minority owned businesses through its offering of 10% of ground floor retail space to be discounted by 25% to market rent to City or State certified small disadvantaged businesses
+• Provide affordable commercial opportunities for local small businesses, women-owned businesses, and minority-owned businesses through offering of approximately 5,000 SF of ground floor retail space to be discounted by 50% of market rent to City- or State-certified small, disadvantaged businesses.

-• Deliver mixed uses on the ground floor that promote vibrancy, equitable and accessible environments and ensure a public RFP process to select the users for the 15,000 sf of Civic/Cultural space provided by the Proponent to non-profit organizations free of base rent.
+• Deliver mixed uses on the ground floor that promote vibrancy, equitable and accessible environments and ensure a public RFP process to select the users for the 15,000 sf of Civic/Cultural space provided by the Proponent free of base rent, inclusive of real estate taxes and common area charges.

 WATERSHEET ACTIVATION